Nataly Delgado successfully retained the WBA Interim Super Flyweight World Title

 Nataly Delgado Captures WBA Interim Super Flyweight World Title

-Panama’s own Nataly Delgado (19-7-2, 5 KOs) carved out a defining moment in her career, securing a unanimous-decision victory over Mexico’s Arlen Lisset Sánchez (8-8-4, 1 KO) to claim the WBA interim super flyweight world title (115 lbs).
-The bout, staged before an energized crowd in Panama, showcased Delgado’s superior technique, discipline, and ring IQ as she rose to become the new interim champion of the division.
+Panama’s own Nataly Delgado (19-7-2, 5 KOs) carved out a defining moment in her career, securing a unanimous-decision victory over Mexico’s Arlen Lisset Sánchez (8-8-4, 1 KO) to retain the WBA interim super flyweight world title (115 lbs).
+The bout, staged before an energized crowd in Panama, showcased Delgado’s superior technique, discipline, and ring IQ.

 As the rounds progressed, Delgado’s dominance became increasingly evident.
 Her ability to remain calm, manage her stamina, and land clean, scoring punches allowed her to widen the gap on the scorecards.
 Sánchez, always brave and willing to mix it up, simply couldn’t solve the champion’s defensive reads and fell behind as Delgado’s consistency piled up.

-With this victory, Nataly Delgado now holds the WBA interim super flyweight world title—a milestone that not only elevates her career, but also shines a brighter spotlight on women’s boxing in Panama.
+With this victory, Nataly Delgado retains the WBA interim super flyweight world title.
 Her win brings newfound visibility to the nation’s female fighters on the world stage.

 For Sánchez, the loss represents a setback in her quest for global recognition, though her grit and resilience reaffirm her status as a tough, world-level contender.
 She brought heart and determination, but couldn’t match the accuracy and discipline displayed by Delgado throughout the night.